kevinwang09/learningtower/README.md

 student_data_all <- load_student("all")
 ```

-Note that because of changing data specification over the survery years,
+Note that because of changing data specification over the survey years,
-not all variables were measured consistently across the years.
+not all variables were measured consistently across all cycles
+(2000–2022).
+The summary figure below illustrates the missingness
+patterns and variable presence across survey years for the student
+dataset:

 <p align="center">